Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 # ResourcePackSelectionAnnouncements
 ### Text below is a one time thingy, tutorial type of thing!
-Select compatible RTX or Vibrant Visuals resource pack from the list below and begin tuning!
-You can also export your selected resource packs afterwards.
+Select from your resource packs from the list below and begin processing them in bulk!
+You can also tune, delete, or export them, you can also import packs back into Minecraft right from here.
-Use the clear selection button to undo your selection.
+Use the clear selection button in the main window to clear your selection.
-You can only select one pack at a time to be tuned alongside the 3 primary Vanilla RTX resource packs.